Top Places to Visit in Bharatpur in 2025

 8. Seetharam Temple

 This is a small but scenic place where tourists come to catch up on some healing solitude and serenity, and it is situated deep within the Bharatpur Bird Sanctuary.
-This temple is a very peaceful place close to the natural bounty of nature, where we can hear the call of birds and the play of monkeys are the only things that disturb our yoga and meditations in the shrine.
-There is another temple dedicated to Lord Shiva that is located close by, where the legend has it that the lingam in the temple, which originated from the earth some 300 years ago, makes the temple a truly holy spot to explore.
+This temple is a very peaceful place close to the natural bounty of nature.
+Here, we can hear the call of birds, and the play of monkeys are the only things that disturb our yoga and meditations in the shrine.
+There is another temple dedicated to Lord Shiva that is located close by.
+The legend has it that the lingam in the temple, which originated from the earth some 300 years ago, makes the temple a truly holy spot to explore.

 9. Chawad Devi Temple